aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/calling-convention.md

 For this class we only need 4 bytes worth of memory, since the class only has the single `int` data inside it.
 This information is not directly available anywhere and often needs to be either calculated or figured out through trial and error.
-For this particular example, the author expected the required size to be 8 but found that the upper 4 bytes of the `Uint8Array` were not being touched by the constructor and thus were not necessary.
-Often times a class will still have its size be a multiple of 8 on a 64-bit computer.
+The size needed is determined by the C struct size calculations.
+This means that for instance a struct with a pointer and a boolean will be two pointers in size even though data wise it only requires 9 bytes (8 + 1).

 Note also the `C1` in our constructors' mangled name: C++ has three types of constructors (and destructors):